NansPellicari/UE4-TimelineSystem/Docs/Developers.md

 ### 4.2.
 Copy/Paste to override UE functions

 > /!\ Important note:
-> Due to UE4 license limitation, I can't copy paste too much engine's code here.
+> Due to UE4 license limitation, I can't copy/paste too much engine's code here.
 > I'll try to give you the most clues as possible to do it on your own.

 All the concerns part are located in the [UGameplayStatics](https://github.com/EpicGames/UnrealEngine/blob/42d84f7d1f9c2147ad109179f268fd1542b2ccd2/Engine/Source/Runtime/Engine/Private/GameplayStatics.cpp) class.